pingali/pyAadhaarAuth/README.md

 >        $ cd $WORK
 >        $ aadhaar-generate-client.py .

 This will install a sample client, certificates and configuration files.
-Now run the client.
+Now run the client with the config file.
+The sample client by default does only demographic authentication.

 >
+>        $ ./aadhaar-sample-client.py  fixtures/auth.cfg
+>        [1.031 secs] (999999990019,Exact(name))  -> y

+You can also override the default parameters as follows:

+>
->        $ ./aadhaar-sample-client.py  fixtures/auth.cfg 999999990019 "Shivshankar Choudhury"
+>        $ ./aadhaar-sample-client.py  fixtures/auth.cfg request.uid=999999990019 request.Pi.name="Shivshankar Choudhury"
 >        [1.031 secs] (999999990019,Exact(name))  -> y